This page contains affiliate links. If you book through them, we may earn a small commission at no extra cost to you. Full disclosure →

 1 Choose a Destination

-In our experience, when you match your travel personality with the right kind of experience, everything else just sort of naturally starts to fall into place.
+In our experience, when you match your travel personality with the right kind of experience, everything else naturally starts to fall into place.
 So before you even open Google Flights, let’s figure out your travel vibe.

-Do you find yourself drawn to vacations where you can unwind and recharge in a calm, scenic setting?
+Are you drawn to the trips where the whole point is to do nothing at all?
 Toes in the sand, crystal-clear water, and absolutely nothing on your calendar?
-You’re a relaxer, and Fiji or Turks and Caicos might be your dream haven.
+You’re a Recharger, and Fiji or Turks and Caicos might be your dream haven.
+You travel to actually rest, so the move is to pick one place you won’t want to leave and protect your downtime like it’s a booked excursion.

 Are You the Foodie?